3.5.2. Data Model Properties

 json#

-The json method defines a property whose value is a stringified JSON object.
+The json method defines a property whose value is stored as a stringified JSON object in the database.

 For example: